UIUC-ECE374B/UIUC-ECE374B.github.io/_policies/cheating.md

 This policy statement is unfortunately necessary, thanks to the actions of a tiny minority of students.
 If you have any questions or concerns, please don't hesitate to ask in lecture, in lab, during office hours, on Piazza, or by email.

-tl;dr Links to an external site.: Be honest.
+tl;dr Be honest.
 Cite your sources.
 We mean it.
 If you need help, please ask.
 Don't be stupid!

 #### Our expectations